 Intimidated by burpees?
 That's understandable.
 Burpees are notoriously challenging.
 That's because they combine cardio, strength and mobility all into one complex string of moves.
+And burpees work muscles from head to toe.
 But it makes things a bit easier to break the exercise down into its essential elements — a plank, push up, squat and jump.

 If you can master these moves, you can build on them to perfect your burpee.
 There are also a few extra exercises and some stretches that will enable you to do better burpees.
 Here, Geoff Tripp, CSCS, certified personal trainer and head of fitness at Trainiac, explains how to boost your burpee skills.